QGEP/docs/en/admin-guide/interlis-io/index.rst

 INTERLIS export starts with two integrity checks:

 1. Integrity check Organiation subclasses
-For VSA-DSS 2015 Export each organisation needs to be related to one of the seven subclasses of organisation.
+For VSA-DSS 2015 Export each organisation needs to be related to one of the seven subclasses of organisation (administrative_office, canton, cooperative, municipality, privat, wastewater_association, wastewater_treatment_plant).

 .. figure:: images/interlis_export_integrity_checks_organisations_subclasses.png

-If you get this error add a superclass reference by adding the value of the respective organisation in the corresponding organisation subclss.
+If you get this error add a superclass reference by adding the value of the respective organisation in the corresponding organisation subclass.

 .. figure:: images/add_organisation_subclass_reference.png